-- For all governmental funds other than the general fund, any remaining positive amounts not classified as nonspendable, restricted or committed. - For the general fund, amounts constrained for the intent to be used for a specific purpose by a governing board or a body or official that has been delegated authority to assign amounts.
+• For all governmental funds other than the general fund, any remaining positive amounts not classified as nonspendable, restricted or committed.

+• For the general fund, amounts constrained for the intent to be used for a specific purpose by a governing board or a body or official that has been delegated authority to assign amounts.
 Amount reported as assigned should not result in a deficit in unassigned fund balance.
 Designations indicate tentative management plans for future use of certain financial resources that may or may not be ultimately approved or result in expenditure.
-Generally, designations are supported by definitive plans approved by the Township.
+Generally, designations are supported by approved definitive plans.